cityjson/cjval/README.md

 It also verifies the following, these are not errors but warnings since the file is still considered valid and usable, but they can make the file larger and some parsers might not understand all the properties:

   1. *extra_root_properties*: if CityJSON has extra root properties, these should be documented in an Extension.
 If not this warning is returned
-  1. *duplicate_vertices*: duplicated vertices in `"vertices"` are allowed, but they take up spaces and decreases the topological relationships explicitly in the file.
+  1. *duplicate_vertices*: duplicated vertices in `"vertices"` are allowed, but they take up space and decrease the topological relationships explicitly in the file.
 If there are any, [cjio](https://github.com/cityjson/cjio) has the operator `clean` to fix this automatically.
   1. *unused_vertices*: vertices that are not referenced in the file, they take extra space.
 If there are any, [cjio](https://github.com/cityjson/cjio) has the operator `clean` to fix this automatically.

 ## A Rust library + 2 binaries

-`cjval` is a library, and has 2 different binaries:
+`cjval` is a Rust library, and has 2 different binaries:

-  1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads automatically Extensions)
+  1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads Extensions automatically if the file contains some)
   2. `cjvalext` to validate a [CityJSON Extension file](https://www.cityjson.org/specs/#the-extension-file)